rwslinkman/articles/hello-world.md

 I decided to build myself a website, since that would look cool on my CV.
 So I did, in PHP, ofcourse.

-My project has started in 2015 and is built on the Symfony framework.
+My project has started in 2013 and is built on the Symfony framework, version 2.3 at that time.
 Ever since, I have been upgrading and it is currently one of the latest versions.
 Professionally, I do not work on PHP projects anymore, but I still enjoy writing PHP.
-The newest upgrade will be the Articles feature.
+The newest upgrade of my website will be the Articles feature.

 ### First thoughts
 Since Markdown became a thing in open source software projects, I've found it easy to use.